 The City has long valued environmental stewardship and preservation.
 Consistent with that tradition, the City Council has made climate change and greenhouse gas (GHG) emission reduction community priorities.
-Chico has not waited for State Trend directives or programs to address GHG emissions and climate change.
+Chico has not waited for State directives or programs to address GHG emissions and climate change.
 In 2006, Chico's Mayor signed the U.S. Conference of Mayor's Climate Protection Agreement, adding Chico to a group of over 600 cities pledging to reduce GHG emissions.
 In 2008, Chico prepared a Greenhouse Gas Emissions Inventory, which estimated the amount of heat-trapping gases that the community released to the atmosphere in the baseline year of 2005.
 In 2008, the City Council approved a greenhouse gas emissions reduction target of 25 percent below 2005 levels by the year 2020.
-To achieve this goal, and as directed by the
+To achieve this goal, and as directed by the fies programs and actions to meet Council's GHG reduction goal.

-Chico 2030 General Plan, the City will maintain a Climate Action Plan that identifies programs and actions to meet Council's GHG reduction goal.
+Chico 2030 General Plan, the City will maintain a Climate Action Plan that identifies programs and actions to most Council's